Registration and Scheduling

 1. The participating student must be in good academic standing with a GPA of 2.7 or better.

-The Independent Study Proposal Form is available on the website or in the Office of Student Records.
+The Independent Study Proposal Form is available on the Student Records Forms webpage.

 Withdrawal from The College